MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 <img src="https://imgur.com/ikhqKuw.png" width="25%" />

-This book follows the story of Dr Bierregaard and ‘his’ Osprey’s.
-We learn about Belle, an Osprey, and her fledgelings as they learn to fly and migrate for the first time from Brazil and back.
+This book follows the story of Dr Bierregaard and the Ospreys he observed as they learn to fly and migrate for the first time from Brazil and back.
 This book is about two scientists who observe Osprey’s.
 Based on research collected for over twenty years, Belle and her offspring, along with the Dr’s observations, will teach the young reader a lot about who she is and her travels.
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046449432" rel="nofollow">Buy on Orell Füssli</a>

 ### Wow in the Wild, Amazing World of Animals